versioned/versioned-admin/README.md

-# Versioned Admin
+# Versioned Admin UI

-This is the admin web UI that talks to the Versioned CMS REST API.
+This is the Versioned admin web UI that talks to the [Versioned REST API](https://github.com/versioned/versioned-api).

+## Documentation

+Documenation is available at [versioned-doc](https://github.com/versioned/versioned-doc)

+## Hosted/Managed Service

+A hosted and managed version of this UI is available at [versioned.io](http://versioned.io)

 ## Starting the Development Server